e-salon/digitalsalonmanagement/README.md

 view the services offered by each salon,book the service of his her choice and make advance payments.
 On the other hand, the salon owner or manager will be able to list their services,manage bookings/appointments and accept advance payments.
+All services will integrated for easier and efficient salon management.